tomarra/S40_Flashlight/README.md

 * Added localizations to the config.xml file for the title
 * As of this version a paid application will also be submitted to the store.

+**1.1.3**

+* Removing localizations from the config.xml file.
+The WDE does not like them (even though they are W3C spec) and won't package the web app with them there.